rltvty/olkelda/icelandinfo.md

 * Don't bring presents :)

-* Do bring functional clothes and good shoes for some smaller hikes.
+* Do bring functional clothes (rain coat) and good shoes for some smaller hikes.

-* No need to bring festive outfits, we'll be quite casual, also when going out for dinner and at the ceremony.
-Just come as you are.
+* No need to bring formal outfits.
+Dress will be casual at dinner and at the ceremony.

 # Your stay in Iceland
 * Airport to downtown https://iheartreykjavik.net/20...

 ## car rental

+* No car needed for Reykjavik, everything is at walking distance.

 * best to rent via Hertz or another established rental company.